kiwicom/kiwi-cache/README.md

 ## Data expiration

 You can specify expiration of data in redis by overwriting `cache_ttl`.
-By default it is `reload_ttl * 10`, which means that cached data in redis will be availible for some time even if `load_from_source` fails.
+By default it is `reload_ttl * 10`, which means that cached data in redis will be available for some time even if `load_from_source` fails.

 In case you have less expiration-sensitive data, you can specify `cache_ttl=None` which will disable the expiration of cached data in redis.
 This can be very dangerous thing to do without proper alerting in place.